About our Department

 - To graduate electrical engineers who will be productive, demonstrate professional growth, and assume increasing responsibility.

-In order to meet the program educational objectives, students graduating from Bradley’s electrical engineering program will attain the following student outcomes.
+In order to meet these objectives, students graduating from Bradley’s electrical engineering program will attain the following outcomes.

 - an ability to apply knowledge of mathematics, science, and engineering,

 - an ability to design and conduct experiments, as well as to analyze and interpret data,